alepulver/my-thesis/README.md

 ...

 ### TODO
-- Save mouse positions and timestamps

 - Ask participant data, use meteor template to switch page
 - Save results and allow downloading as CSV, etc

-- Fix resizing outside of allowed area
-- Use white background, and dotted lines separating panels

-#### Maybe later
+- Save mouse positions and timestamps

-- Make buttons and color bar horizontal
+- Make buttons and color bar horizontal to save space
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)

+#### Maybe

 - Refactor "layout" class for positioning elements
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor
 - Use lodash/lazy.js instead of underscore, other languages (see gdoc)